haileys/coffee-script-pure/README.md

     CoffeeScript.compile "console.log 'hello world'", bare: true
       # => "\nconsole.log('hello world');\n"

-coffee-script-pure uses the [Twostroke](https://github.com/charliesome/twostroke) - a Javascript interpreter written in Ruby.
+coffee-script-pure uses [Twostroke](https://github.com/charliesome/twostroke) - a Javascript interpreter written in Ruby.
 A compiled and deflated copy of the CoffeeScript compiler is bundled with coffee-script-pure.
 The Twostroke VM and CoffeeScript environment is initialized the first time you compile script.

 ## Installation